 Janice Kim is a 3-dan professional Go player.

-Kim is a United States citizen who was born in Illinois in 1969.
+Kim is a United States citizen who was born to Korean immigrants in Illinois on 21 Oct1969.
 In 1987 she became a Korean professional shodan.
-Janice lives in California with her husband Bruce and son Malachi.
+Janice lives in California with her husband Bruce and their two teenage children, including their son Malachi.

 She has done very well in a number of tournaments, the North American Masters Tournament seems to be her nemesis.